cjogles/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+  Sessions are container for memory that can be held within the browser is session storage or within the database via setting the createTable: key to true.
+You may grant user sessions so they are authenticated inside the browser and are not required to log back in for a short authorized period of time.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+  bcrypt is a js library designed to hash passwords, compare them to users input and then authorize users based on the comparison.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+  bcrypt hashes passwords as many times as you want and provides a starting hash that makes it tough for hackers to decrypt.

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+  Header with claims that contain the algorithim and token type, the payload that contains the data, and the verification signature which contains the secret that will change if the data has been tampered with.

 ## Minimum Viable Product